 So in the battle of TN vs. IPS monitors, which comes out on top?
 That really depends.
 As gaming moves towards more online multiplayer and fiercely competitive titles, TN panels make perfect sense – and we’d generally say that it’s the better option for gaming in general.
 That said, certain specialized types of gamers will really benefit from an IPS monitor.
-If your gaming experience mostly revolves around dragging out the Switch for some games with friends (and you don’t want to use a TV), an IPS panel is the way to go.
+If your gaming experience mostly revolves around pulling out the Switch for some games with friends (and you don’t want to use a TV), an IPS panel is the way to go.
 It’s also the best choice if you want a work and play monitor.

 IPS vs. VA Panels

-In comparison, the high price and very specialized gaming circumstances for using an IPS panel is a significantly higher barrier.
+In comparison, the high price and specialized gaming circumstances for using an IPS panel is a significantly higher barrier.
 That doesn’t mean that IPS panels don’t have their place in gaming, but you’ll essentially be paying extra for features that offer diminishing returns.
-Still, the level of color reproduction in an IPS panel vastly outperforms a VA panel, making it a tantalizing choice for single player gaming in beautifully crafted worlds.
+Still, the level of color reproduction in an IPS panel vastly outperforms a VA panel, making it a tantalizing choice for single-player gaming in beautifully crafted worlds.

 VA panels also offer the best contrast ratios around.
 While they can’t compete with an IPS panel in terms of pure color reproduction, they offer some tremendous distinctions between light and dark.
-That’s an especially solid choice if you play games with darker themes and more muted color palettes.
+This makes them an especially solid choice if you play games with darker themes and more muted color palettes.
 It also allows these monitors to perform with less distracting reflections when in a room with more lighting.